Italy and the Mediterranean Diet: Myths and Realities

 This summer OWU Professor Christopher Fink will be returning to Perugia to teach a course called “Italy and the Mediterranean Diet: Myths and Realities.
 The class will be taught in English, so no Italian language proficiency is required, and students can earn upper-level OWU credit.
 Through the course, students will have the opportunity to visit farmers markets, food growers, and food producers to learn the role that food plays in contemporary Italian society, and how this role meshes with the key aspects of the Mediterranean Diet.

 A Big University Town in a Small Italian City.
-OWU students will take advantage of the Umbra Institute’s beautiful location in historic Perugia, Italy, to complete courses that count toward their majors, all while studying abroad and living in the real Italy.
-While the courses will be engaging, students will also have ample time on the weekend to travel elsewhere in Europe because no classes are held on Fridays.
-Thus, students have a three-day weekend.
+OWU students take advantage of the Umbra Institute’s beautiful location in historic Perugia, Italy (half way between Florence and Rome) to complete courses toward their majors while studying abroad and living in the real Italy.
+While the courses are engaging, they are only offered twice a week, Monday through Thursday, leaving students with multiple three-day weekends to explore other parts of Italy and beyond!

 Located in the “Green Heart of Italy”, Perugia hosts the biannual International Food Conference and provides an ideal location for food studies abroad.
 Students may either 1) take just this class, or 2) take another class from the elective courses (all in English) offered at Umbra.
-See a list of standard summer courses here: Summer 2018 course offering
+See a list of standard summer courses here: Summer 2020 course offerings

 “This experience has been one of a kind and I am so lucky to have been given this opportunity.
 Come to Italy… if you’re hesitant, the summer session may be perfect for you.
 Five weeks is not too short but not too long either.”